ABBA, 2021

 - Listening Watch the official lyric video.

-- Listening Students listen to the song and fill in the missing rhyming words.
-(Pause the recording to give students time to write.)
+- Listening Listen to the song and fill in the missing rhyming words.
 Lyrics intended for nonprofit educational use only.

-Don’t Shut Me Down, cloze.docx Don’t Shut Me Down, cloze. pdf
+Don’t Shut Me Down, gap-fill.docx Don’t Shut Me Down, gap-fill. pdf

 A woman is sitting in a park.